hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250926473v1-star-attack-a-spatio-temporal-and-narrative-reasoning-attack-framewo.md

 ---
 layout: default
-title: STaR-Attack: A Spatio-Temporal and Narrative Reasoning Attack Framework for Unified Multimodal Understanding and Generation Models
+title: "STaR-Attack: A Spatio-Temporal and Narrative Reasoning Attack Framework for Unified Multimodal Understanding and Generation Models"
 ---

 # STaR-Attack: A Spatio-Temporal and Narrative Reasoning Attack Framework for Unified Multimodal Understanding and Generation Models